 Delicious, inventive food is prepared in wood-fired ovens in the interactive kitchen.
 Meals are served in the sala (covered deck) or in the candlelit boma; or you can have your lunch and dinner on your private deck.
 Picnic lunches and breakfasts may be served at the lake shore.

-Activities include morning and afternoon game-drives in open 4x4 safari vehicles with experienced guides - even the transfer from the airstrip is a scenic game drive - and birding walks in the forest, where there are over 350 recorded species.
+Activities include morning and afternoon game-drives in open 4x4 safari vehicles with experienced guides - even the transfer from the airstrip is a scenic game drive.
 The team of rangers at Lake Manyara Tree Lodge is one of &Beyond's finest, and has extensive experience and in-depth knowledge of the national park.
 They are all expert and passionate birders, too.
 At Lake Manyara Tree Lodge, Maasai 'askaris' escort guests along a perennial river down to the lakeshore on guided interpretive nature walks and an up-close experience of the flora and fauna.
 Night game drives are also available.